This article answers some frequently asked questions and provides useful tips about U2F and 2-factor authentication (2FA).

 SSO and 2FA

-If you have SSO enabled and want to use 2FA, contact your IT admin for assistance, as this must be handled through your company's identity provider.
+If you have SSO enabled and want to use 2FA, contact your IT admin for assistance, as this must be handled through your organization's identity provider.

 What if the token is showing as incorrect when I copy and paste the token from the Authenticator app?